flipperdevices/flipperzero-firmware/ReadMe.md

 <b>Latest Updates:</b>

 - Known Issues:	 `Chess` & `Chip8` (No Controls)
-- Latest updates for OFW and Unleashed have been merged in along with the RogueMaster changes from prior builds
+- Latest updates for OFW and Unleashed have been merged in along with the RogueMaster changes from prior builds.
+The only changes not done are listed in the TO DO section below

 <details>
   <summary><B>TO DO</b></summary><br/>